Integration with Bugs

 http://192.168.100.104:8080/secure/CreateIssueDetails!init.jspa?pid=project_id&issuetype=1&summary=bug_description&description=step_to_reproduce

-(note that there is some limitation on size for the URL - i.e. if the URL is too large, JIRA may not populate the description field)
+(note that there is some limitation on size for the URL - i.e. if the URL is too large, Jira may not populate the description field)

 You can also prepopulate custom fields if you wish by using their id: